The Signalling Record Society

 How to use the OS Map Page

 When you visit the OS Map page you will probably find it takes a while to open up.
 This is quite normal because there is a substantial amount of data to download before it can be made visible.
 Please be patient!
-If you are on a metered or capped data contract it may be better to wait until you are able to connect using your normal (unlimited) broadband connection.
+If you are on a metered or capped data contract it may be better to wait until you are able to connect using an unrestricted broadband connection.

 A considerable number of the markers viewable on the previous OS Map page have yet to be converted for showing.
 Work continues on the conversions and the markers will gradually appear alongside new markers as the system expands.